seed-rs/seed-quickstart/README.md

 1. Open [localhost:8000](http://localhost:8000) in a browser (I recommend Firefox and Chrome).
 1. Modify source files (e.g. `/src/lib.rs` or `/index.html`).
 1. Watch compilation in the terminal tab where you run `cargo make watch`.
-1. You can watch dev-server responses in the tab where you run `cargo make server`.
+1. You can watch dev-server responses in the tab where you run `cargo make serve`.
 1. Refresh your browser and see changes.
 1. Go to step 2.